ome/www.openmicroscopy.org/_posts/2016-05-04-folders-upcoming.md

 categories: data-model future-plans
 ---

-For many months the OME team has been working on what will become a new 2016 OME Data Model.
+For several months the OME team has been working on what will soon be released as the new 2016 OME Data Model.
 The OME Data Model specifies Regions of Interest (ROIs) in terms of a set of Shapes.
-As OMERO 5.3 will use the new Data Model, the upcoming changes include an initial round of adjusting how the Data Model and OMERO each represent Shapes so that the two match better.
+As OMERO 5.3 will use the new Data Model, the upcoming changes include an initial round of adjustments that ensure consistency between Shape representations in the Data Model and OMERO.
 They will each also include a significant addition: *Folders*, a new top-level model object.

 ## Using ROI Folders